maitrang85/budget-traveller-backend/README.md

 - Responsive UI that is beautifully fitted to both desktop and mobile screens

 ## API Documentation
-Please see the apiDoc.json file (choose rendering mode if viewing directly on gitlab)
+Please see the apiDoc.json file (choose 'Display rendered file' mode if viewing directly on gitlab)